RyanElliott10/audio-crossfade-ml/README.md

 - [x] Read contents of a given audio track through the command line
 - [x] Parse file headers (only supports `.wav` files right now)
 - [ ] Jump to location in file given by timestamps, and perform audio processing

+### Future Plans
-- [ ] Merge the two audio files supplied as arguments
+#### Merge the two audio files supplied as arguments
    * Create two Wave objects, one for each file
    * Parse both headers, etc.
    * Write to a single file `crossfade_duration` seconds from the first file
    * In the first `crossfade_duration` seconds, alternate bytes from the files
       * This will cause only `crossfade_duration` / 2 to be written from each file, but this is just a proof of concept
    * Write the remainder of the second audio file to the destination file